nais/dp/docs/api-spec.md

 ### `DELETE /api/v1/access/{productID}`

 Revokes access for a subject to the specified dataproduct.
-Can be accessed by an admin.
+Can be accessed by an owner, or by an authenticated user if they request to revoke their own access.
 Requires a JSON request body.

 | Field | Description | Required |